Meppel: Harbor

+Meppel is accessible by water for vessels up to approximately 3,000 tons and is located on the main waterway network.
+Meppel is connected to Zwartsluis and subsequently the IJsselmeer via the Meppelerdiep canal.
+Meppel also provides access to the Drentsche Hoofdvaart canal.
+It has a relatively large and easily accessible inland harbor that serves a large region.
+The port of Meppel cooperates with those of Kampen and Zwolle.

+There are several shipyards in Meppel, for both commercial and pleasure craft.
+There are also several loading and unloading companies with their own unloading docks.

 Transportation

-Meppel is served by national and regional train connections with Zwolle to the southwest, which leads to the rest of the country, as well as Leeuwarden and Groningen to the northwest and northeast respectively.
+Meppel is served by national and regional train connections with Zwolle to the southwest, which leads to the west and south of the country, as well as Leeuwarden and Groningen to the northwest and northeast respectively.
 The city's station is located on both the Arnhem–Leeuwarden railway (Staatslijn A) and Meppel–Groningen railway (Staatslijn C).
+Meppel station is a major hub for travelers from the north, including intercity trains to The Hague and Rotterdam.
+The station is the fourth-largest train station (after Groningen, Leeuwarden, and Assen) in the north, with an average of almost 6,500 passengers boarding and alighting per day (source: NS, 2018).

 There are regular and frequent bus lines within Meppel and towards Zwolle, Hoogeveen and Assen.